-Patent Owner does not raise any separate argument regarding claims 3 and 16 or otherwise address this ground.
+Patent Owner does not raise any separate argument regarding the claims 4 and 5 or otherwise address this ground.

 For similar reasons previously discussed, we are persuaded that Petitioner has established that the preponderance of the evidence shows that the combination of Enz, the Handbook, Rosin, and Ebert would have provided a reason to a person of ordinary skill in the art at the time of the invention to add an antioxidant to the composition disclosed by Enz.
+Further, Petitioner has established persuasively that a person of ordinary skill in the art would have found the weight percent range of antioxidant recited in claims 4 and 5 obvious, considering the recited ranges overlap the ranges disclosed in the Handbook.
+See In re Peterson, 315 F.3d 1325, 1329 (Fed.
+Cir.
+2003).